top of page

 Woodland Ways

-My name is Paul Parsons and I am an illustrator and teacher.
-I would like to introduce you to Dotty Bretton, the author of 'Woodland Ways.'
+My name is Paul and I am an illustrator and teacher.
 Today I will be sharing activities linked to the story I illustrated for the author Dotty Bretton, ‘Woodland Ways’.
 There is a special reading of the story by Ned Bretton-Cannings.
 Look out for some fun outdoor activities linked to the story.

 Using branches, leaves and other natural objects create a bug hotel.